RandomcodeDev/FalseKing/README.md

 - Dashing
 - Multiple types of attack: normal, special, ranged

-C++ syntax is used to represent things that could be done with function pointer tables and preprocessor macros, more than OOP (game uses ECS).
+C++ syntax is used to represent things that could be done with function pointer tables and preprocessor macros in C, more than OOP (game uses ECS).